What to do to publish or copy records

 • determine if the material you want to use is still in copyright

-• determine if you are allowed to reproduce or otherwise use the record under copyright law
+• determine if you are allowed to reproduce, publish or otherwise use the record under copyright law

 • identify who owns the copyright, and

-• contact the copyright owner to obtain permission to use the copyright material where permission is needed.
+• contact the copyright owner to obtain permission to use the copyright material if permission is needed.

 Copyright has expired on a significant portion of records in the PROV collection, meaning they are now in the public domain.